hartlco/speccy/README.md

 # Speccy

-A SwiftUI text‑to‑speech app with selectable engines:
-- System TTS (AVSpeechSynthesizer)
-- OpenAI TTS with offline cache and progress UI
+A SwiftUI text‑to‑speech app using OpenAI TTS with offline cache and progress UI

 It’s fully vibe coded — no storyboards, just clean SwiftUI and services.

 ## Features
-- System and OpenAI Text‑to‑Speech
+- OpenAI Text‑to‑Speech with high-quality voices
-- Download‑once, play‑offline cache for OpenAI audio
+- Download‑once, play‑offline cache for all audio
-- Pause/resume with accurate progress
+- Pause/resume with accurate progress tracking
-- Per‑document language selection (System engine)
+- Background playback with mini-player controls
+- Playback speed control and preferences
+- Centralized download management with progress tracking
-- Simple Settings screen to manage OpenAI config and default engine
+- Simple Settings screen to manage OpenAI configuration

 ## Getting started
 1. Clone the repo and open `speccy.xcodeproj` in Xcode.